bwsw/cloudstack-ui/README.md

 ## Features Supported

-Since we designed the product from the perspective of well-known use cases which are common to our public cloud deployment we implemented only ones which are 100% required and covers most of use cases.
-May be in another deployment there are other requirements, but it's open source product indeed.
+Since we designed the product from the perspective of well-known use cases, which are common to our public cloud deployment, we implemented only ones which are 100% required and cover most of use cases.
+Other deployments may imply other requirements, which is why it’s an open source product.

 So, what is supported: